 The US Situation in 2014

-Among owned housing, mobile homes ranks second only to detached housing.
-Attached houses, which are ground oriented units with common walls, such as townhomes and semi detached homes (also called duplexes) are the third most popular form of owned housing, accounting for 5.7 percent of units in 2014.
-Perhaps surprisingly, the apartments planners prefer ranked fourth preference among households buying their own homes.
-Apartments, which include lower rise, midrise and high-rise condominiums account for 5.5 percent of owned housing.
+Among owned housing, mobile homes rank second only to detached housing.
+Attached houses, which are ground-oriented units with common walls, such as townhomes and semi-detached homes (also called duplexes) are the third most popular form of owned housing, accounting for 5.7 percent of units in 2014.
+Perhaps surprisingly, the apartment planners prefer ranked fourth preference among households buying their own homes.
+Apartments, which include lower rise, midrise, and high-rise condominiums account for 5.5 percent of owned housing.
+Speaking of condos, if you are looking to protect your condo in California for example, it may be worth doing some research beforehand, as this is an important part of owning a place of your own.
+Plus, it is always best to be safe than sorry, as you just never know what’ll happen.
 (Figure 1).
 The fifth, and by far the smallest category of owned housing is “Boats, RVs, Vans, Etc., which represented 0.1 percent of owned housing.

 Trend Since 2000

 There were approximately 4.7 million more detached houses in 2014 than in 2000.
 This means that 114 percent of the new owned housing stock was detached housing.
 Despite their second-ranking among housing types, there were substantial losses in the number of mobile homes.
 In 2014 there were approximately 1.1 million fewer mobile homes and continuing losses could drop mobile homes below attached homes and apartments over the next decade.
 Mobile homes are often transitional for households aspiring to afford detached or even attached housing.
 Attached homes enjoyed a strong increase of approximately 410,000 units.
 The strong detached and attached housing increase could reflect, in part, the realization of those aspirations.